Trump's arraignment on federal charges: Here's what to expect

 Trump has been summoned to appear at 4 p.m.
 ET on Thursday before Magistrate Judge Moxila A. Upadhyaya at the federal courthouse in Washington, D.C.

 The case has been randomly assigned to U.S. District Judge Tanya S. Chutkan.
-Chutkan was appointed to the bench in 2014 by then President Obama, and has presided over the trials of numerous defendants in Jan.
+Chutkan was appointed to the bench in 2014 by then-President Barack Obama, and has presided over the trials of numerous defendants in Jan.
 6-related cases.

 Will Trump enter a not guilty plea?